What is discrimination?

-- while at work, or on work experience, or when applying for a job
+- while you’re at work, or on work experience, or when applying for a job

-- in education, when attending schools, universities or colleges
+- in education, when you attend schools, universities or colleges

-- while accessing goods, like buying things in shops, cafes, cinemas and restaurants
+- when you access goods and services, like buying things in shops, cafes, cinemas and restaurants

-- while accessing services from business people or tradespeople, and legal and medical services
+- while you access services from business people or tradespeople, and legal and medical services

-- while attempting to access public places, like swimming pools, libraries, and sporting stadiums
+- while you access public places, like swimming pools, libraries, and sporting stadiums

-- while accessing and living in accommodation, like renting a property, or hotel or motel or caravan
+- while you find and live in accommodation, like renting a property, or hotel or motel or caravan

-- when joining or visiting clubs and associations
+- when you join or visit clubs and associations

-- when participating in sport (in some circumstances)
+- when you play sport (in some circumstances)

-What should you do if you believe that you have been subjected to discrimination?
+What should you do if you have experienced discrimination?

-As legislation differs slightly from state to state, it is best to seek professional advice if you believe you have been unlawfully discriminated against.
+As different legislation applies from state to state, it is best to seek specialist advice if you believe you have been unlawfully discriminated against.